2ndQuadrant/pglogical/README.md

      6153224364663410513 |        1 | 0/C429C48 | testd  | 16385
     (1 row)

-Details in the replication protocol docs.
+Details are in the replication protocol docs.

 ## Create the slot if required